 Today Sapperton Tunnel remains impassible with a number of significant roof falls, and a complete blockage near the Sapperton end.

 The brown vertical lines represent approximate positions of tunnel construction shafts.
-Some of these are referred to as Air Shafts on OS maps.
+Some of these are referred to as Air Shafts on Ordnance Survey maps.

-The blocks of grey shading within the tunnel denote areas of known wall and roof falls, with a total blockage near the Daneway end.
+The blocks of grey shading within the tunnel denote areas of known wall and roof falls, with a total blockage near the Daneway entrance.

 However, this method was forbidden by the canal company due fears that the masonry might be damaged.

 Roof & Side Wall Falls